 Overseeding should be done when the days are warm enough for the seed to grow and the nights are cool enough to reduce the incidence of disease.
 Thirty days before the first frost, when daytime highs are near 70 °F and nighttime lows are usually above 50 °F, is generally a good time to overseed.
 This usually corresponds to mid-September in the Upstate and late September in the Midlands and Coastal regions.

-Apply 10 pounds of annual ryegrass seed per 1,000 square feet, and 5 to 15 pounds of perennial ryegrass per 1,000 square feet.
-Use the higher rate if thicker stands of green grass are desired.
 Sow half the seed in one direction and the other half in a direction perpendicular to the first.
 This method will help establish a uniform stand of turf.
 Use fungicide-treated seed to reduce the chances of disease.
-After seeding, rake the ground with a broom to ensure the seed makes contact with the soil.
+If you are overseeding into an established turf, after seeding brush the turf with a stiff broom to ensure the seed falls through the thatch and makes contact with the soil.

 An established winter lawn requires the same maintenance as a permanent lawn.
 Mow when the grass is tall enough to cut, about 1 to 2 inches.
 Mow to 1 to 1½ inches thereafter whenever the grass reaches 2 to 2½ inches.
 Make sure the mower blade is sharp to prevent ripping of the ryegrass.
 If ryegrass is properly fertilized, weekly mowing may be necessary.

 After the second mowing, apply one-half pound of nitrogen per 1000 square feet using a complete fertilizer, such as 16-4-8, 10-10-10 or others.
-Apply a complete, quick-release nitrogen in late winter or early spring.
-Pythium blight disease can be a problem on overwatered, overfertilized ryegrass, especially during warm, humid weather.
+Apply another one-half pound of nitrogen mid-winter if needed to maintain ryegrass color and growth.
+Pythium blight disease can be a problem on overwatered, overfertilized ryegrass, especially during warm, humid weather, so it is important to monitor the nitrogen applications and to not over- fertilize or over-water.

-Excerpted from the South Carolina Master Gardener Training Manual (EC 678) and the University of Florida Extension publication Florida Lawn Handbook.
+Excerpted from Southern Lawns, Bert McCarty (editor); the South Carolina Master Gardener Training Manual (EC 678); and the University of Florida Extension publication Florida Lawn Handbook.

 Page maintained by: Home & Garden Information Center